sanlupkim/astroberry-bullseye/README.md

         install libev4 libcfitsio9 libusb-1.0-0-dev
   * remove not-needed packages:
         `apt --purge remove gnome-\* parcellite`
-  * download and install indi core packages from here (build for debian 11), rest indi\* works from "apt-add-repository ppa:mutlaqja/indinightly"
+  * download and install indi core packages from here (build for debian 11), rest indi\* should works from ubuntu "repository ppa:mutlaqja/indinightly" - browse repo https://launchpad.net/~mutlaqja/+archive/ubuntu/ppa/+packages, look for version \*ubuntu20.04.1 and filename ending \*arm64.deb (wget and dpkg -i).
+*If something don't work - let me know - I try to recompile for Debian 11 to meets its dependencies*
-  * install astroberry-server-artwork_2.0.1+deb10u1_all.deb and other packages from astroberry repo - https://www.astroberry.io/repo/
+  * install astroberry-server-artwork_2.0.1+deb10u1_all.deb and other packages from astroberry repo - https://www.astroberry.io/repo/ - browse repo and grab arm64.deb file
   * install astroberry-server-wui_2.1.0_all.deb and astroberry-server-sysmod_2.0.7_all.deb from here (for new python libs and novnc)
   * other packages you need (: